Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 Sloth.
 Lazy.
 No effort.
 Doesn’t want to work for it.
 And all done to a careless extreme.
 When washing up in Jimmy’s bathroom, he doesn’t take the time to wash his hands properly, bloodying the towel.
 When he loans Mia his coat, he leaves his heroin in the pocket, which she finds.
 When at Butch’s apartment, a man they are there to assassinate, he leaves his weapon in the kitchen, unattended.

 Greed.
 This one is subtler, but it is very much a part of Vincent’s makeup.
 Hints and clues are dropped throughout the film.
 First is his vehicle.
 Vincent owns a 1964 Chevelle Malibu Convertible, the top of the line.
 This is a popular classic car.
 To purchase one in 2018 in comparable condition as Vincent’s, it runs a cool $47,300 (classiccars.com).
 To put it in perspective, the 2018 Ford Mustang Shelby GT350 runs $57,240 (ford.com).
-Then, when the Wolf offers the guys a lift, it is reveled Vincent lives in Redondo Beach.
+Then, when the Wolf offers the guys a lift, it is revealed Vincent lives in Redondo Beach.
 In 2007, the median income for this area was $93,274, and has home prices ranging from $875K to $1M.
 It’s a pretty nice place.
 But probably the most revealing evidence is the most overlooked.
 Marsellus’ hitmen are always carrying fat stacks of cash on them.
-At Lance’s, Vince whips out a wad of it, and hooks him up with the Benjamins like it’s nothing.
+At Lance’s, Vince whips out a wad of it and hooks him up with the Benjamins like it’s nothing.
 The viewers later find out Jules has around $1500 in his wallet for spending cash.
 They have mad money.
 So what is Vincent’s beef when Mia orders a $5 milkshake?
-When it comes to making his boss’s wife happy, and keep said boss from waxing his ass, $5 is getting off extremely cheap.
+When it comes to making his boss’s wife happy, and keeping said boss from waxing his ass, $5 is getting off extremely cheap.
 Yet Vincent still grips about the price of the shake.

-As the embodiment of the seven deadly sins, he tends to have a habit of nearly taking down anyone in close association to him.
-The audience first experience this with Mia, as she mistakes his heroin for coke, coming quite near to ODing and death.
+As the embodiment of the seven deadly sins, he tends to have a habit of nearly taking down anyone in close association with him.
+The audience first experiences this with Mia, as she mistakes his heroin for coke, coming quite near to ODing and death.
 This in turn drags Lance, Jody, and Trudy into the danger zone.
 It happens again when he is careless with his weapon and blows Marvin’s head off.
 This puts Jules, and then Jimmy in serious legal jeopardy.
 The chronological final instance is when he is at Butch’s apartment.
 This is the third strike for Vincent, as he pays for it with his life.
 And it has the residual effect of Marsellus getting run down and nearly beaten to death by Butch, along with everything that went down in the pawnshop.
 There is a reason these sins are called deadly.

 Jules Winnfield, A Man at the Crossroads